onedata/onedata-documentation/doc/using_onedata/metadata.md

 There are two types of views that can be created:
 * [map-reduce views](https://docs.couchbase.com/server/5.5/views/views-writing.html)
 * [spatial views](https://docs.couchbase.com/server/5.5/views/sv-writing-views.html) -
 spatial views are similar to map-reduce views.
-They are supposed to be used for querying multi-dimensional data.
+They are suited for querying multi-dimensional data.
 The main difference is that they don't have a reduce function.

 Currently, view indexes can be created on the following models: